beastzex/Samsung-AI-Challenge/src/Technical documentation.md

 UI/UX: The user interface is built with modern Android components, including CardView for a clean, elevated look and RecyclerView for displaying the dynamic list of messages in the chat interface.
 The design is dark-themed and high-contrast for readability and reduced power consumption on OLED screens.

+## 5. User Guide

+User Guide:
+Welcome to Galaxy PowerAI!
+Here’s a quick guide to using your intelligent battery guardian.

+  1. The Main Dashboard
+When you open the app, you are greeted with your main dashboard.
+This screen gives you an at-a-glance view of your phone's status:

+Live Battery Status: See your current battery percentage and the AI's real-time prediction of how long it will last.

+AI Insight: Below the prediction, the AI provides a smart, contextual insight about your battery's health, which is also spoken aloud.

+High Usage Apps: See a list of the apps that have been using the most power in the last hour.

+Quick Actions: Use the buttons at the bottom to access the app's powerful features.

+  2. Using the Travel Guardian
+This is your intelligent, offline navigation tool.

+Tap the "Travel Guardian Mode" button.

+The map screen will open.
+Wait a moment for the toast message "Map ready!" to appear as the offline map loads in the background.

+In the search box at the top, type your destination (e.g., "Qutub Minar, Delhi") and tap "Find Route".

+The app will find your current location, calculate the best offline route, and draw it on the map.
+You will then see and hear the AI's custom Travel Plan, advising you on your battery usage for the trip.

+  3. Chatting with the Virtual Assistant
+You can ask your on-device AI assistant questions.

+Tap the "Virtual Assistant" button.

+In the chat screen, type your question in the message box and tap "Send".

+Try asking different types of questions:

+On-Device Query: Ask, "What is my battery health?" or "How long will my battery last?" for an instant, offline answer.

+Hybrid Query: Ask, "Tell me a fact" or any other general knowledge question to see the hybrid assistant fetch information from the internet.

+  4. Setting Up Your Emergency Contact
+This is a critical safety feature that you should set up first.

+From the main dashboard, tap the "Emergency Contacts" button.

+On the new screen, enter the phone number of a trusted contact.

+Tap "Save Contact".

+This number will now automatically receive an SMS with your last known location if your phone's battery drops to a critical level.

+  5. Automatic Safety Features
+Two features work automatically in the background to protect you:

+Emergency SMS: When your battery drops to 5% and is not charging, the app automatically sends the alert to your saved emergency contact.

+Emergency Reserve Mode: If the battery drops even further to 3%, the app will automatically launch a minimalist, high-contrast screen with only essential functions (Phone, Messages, Maps) to preserve the last bit of power.